Fully Funded PhD Scholarship: Optimizing Canopy Photosynthesis in Controlled Environment Agriculture - Wageningen University

 Level

-MSc in Plant Sciences, Plant Physiology, Environmental Sciences, Physics, Engineering, Computational Biology or related field
+MSc in Plant Sciences, Plant Physiology, Environmental Sciences, Biology or related field

 Deadline